SC-Networks/evalanche-soap-api-connector/docs/targetgroup.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Retrieve the targetgroup by an external id
+Retrieve a targetgroup by its external id

 ```